 This section discusses who is covered under the terms of the Texas Standard Personal Auto Policy.
 The terms in your policy may vary from the standard policy language.
 Please read your own policy to verify the scope of coverage.

 Insurance coverage can be very straight forward, but can also be a complicated area of law.
 If you have any questions about whether an insurance company must cover an injured individual, you must consult with an attorney.
-This paper is does not explain all aspects of insurance coverage.
+This section does not explain all aspects of insurance coverage.

 b.
 Quick Tips About Who Can Collect Personal Injury Benefits

-1. Personal Injury Protection is an optional coverage which costs extra money beyond a standard liability only policy.
+1. Personal Injury Protection is an optional coverage that costs extra money beyond a standard liability-only policy.